duongngothuy/streamflix-sql-analytics/README.md

 ## About the Data

-The dataset is synthetic — designed to model realistic subscription dynamics including channel-based acquisition, tenure-driven churn, and engagement decay preceding cancellation.
-This allowed the analysis to surface patterns that mirror real-world subscription businesses while keeping the data fully shareable.
+The data is synthetic.
+I built it to behave like a real subscription service — customers come in through different channels, some churn and some don't, and engagement tends to drop off before people cancel.
+That let me run the kind of analysis I'd do on real company data while keeping everything shareable.